 - Charles Schwab Foundation is committed to giving back to communities by supporting employee-selected causes and fostering financial literacy through funding, involvement and expertise.
 The foundation offers employees and community investors a variety of ways to exercise their philanthropy, and has formed a major partnership with Boys & Girls Clubs of America (BGCA).

-Charles Schwab Foundation funds Money Matters: Make It Count to help teens make sound financial decisions, plan, and prepare for the future.
+Charles Schwab Foundation funds the Money Matters: Make It Count program to help teens make sound financial decisions, plan, and prepare for the future.
 Money Matters promotes financial responsibility and independence among Club members ages 13 to 18 by building their basic money management skills.
 Participants learn how to manage a checking account, budget, save and invest.
 In addition, Money Matters fosters academic success by introducing the college application process, including a financial aid overview and tips for creating a college budget.
-The newest component of Money Matters is Reality Store™, an interactive experience highlighting the importance of making wise decisions.

 - • Be a high school junior or senior